 Municipal Accommodation Tax (MAT) - Frequently Asked Questions

-The City of Vaughan has approved a four per cent Municipal Accommodation Tax (MAT) on the purchase of accommodations at hotels, motels, and bed and breakfasts across the city.
+The City of Vaughan approved a four per cent Municipal Accommodation Tax (MAT) on the purchase of accommodations at hotels, motels, and bed and breakfasts across the city as well as those approved for Short-Term rental accommodation.

-As we work together to build a better and stronger Vaughan, revenue collected will go towards destination marketing in the city and fund important city-building projects such as infrastructure and transportation.
+As we continue to work together to build a better and stronger Vaughan, revenue collected will go towards destination marketing in the city and fund important city-building projects such as infrastructure and transportation.

 Answer

-Mayor and Members of Council approved the MAT, for hotels and motels, on January 29, 2019.
-MAT will be implemented at hotels, motels and bed and breakfasts across the city effective April 1, 2019.
+Mayor and Members of Council approved the MAT for hotels and motels on Jan.
+29, 2019.
+MAT was implemented at hotels, motels and bed and breakfasts across the city effective April 1, 2019.

 Answer

-Council approved the Municipal Accommodation Tax Short-term Rental By-law 183-2019 at the meeting of December 17, 2019.
-All short-term owners and brokerages must register for a MAT ID in order to obtain their license to run their short-term rental.
-The collection of the MAT for these types of properties will begin April 1, 2020.
-To learn more, visit Short-term Rentals.
+Council approved the Municipal Accommodation Tax Short-term Rental By-law 183-2019 at the meeting of Dec.
+17, 2019.
+All short-term owners and brokers will be issued a MAT ID when they are approved and receive their licence to run their short-term rental.
+The collection of the MAT for these types of properties began April 1, 2020.
+To learn more, visit short-term rentals.

 Answer

-Vaughan has set the rate at four (4) per cent, consistent with other jurisdictions in Ontario.
+Vaughan has set the rate at four per cent which is consistent with other jurisdictions in Ontario.

 Answer